VenkyRock143/CSV-Upload/README.md

 └── README.md
 ```

-1.By using upload form we can upload .csv files to an array which store the csv files in an array.

-2.By using upload button we can upload the csv files.

-3.After the files are uploaded they are stored in an array with filename along with view and delete buttons.
-View button is used to render the csv file and delete button will delete the csv file from the array using filename.

-4.By using router view button will render the _viewCSV.ejs file with csv data in the form of table data.

-5.Here different csv files with different column headers are dynamically generated.

-6.csv files are uploaded into system with delimiter as comma','.

-7.By using accept=".csv" we can only accept csv files in frontend.

-Approach
+## Approach

-1.created a form to only accept .csv files and upload them in array.When i click on upload it will perform a action '/upload' and csvArray is created using controller and data is stored in database using mongodb with model to fetch particular files.
+1. Created a form to only accept .csv files and upload them into an array.
+2. When the upload button is clicked, it performs an action '/upload' and stores csvArray using a controller, and data is stored in the database using MongoDB with a model to fetch particular files.

-2.In the csvArray along with file name we have two buttons view and delete.when view is clicked a new ejs file will render using router and controller.when delete is clicked with the help of filename csv file is deleted.
+3. In the csvArray, along with the file name, there are view and delete buttons.
+When view is clicked, a new ejs file is rendered using router and controller.
+When delete is clicked with the help of filename, the csv file is deleted.

-3.In _viewCSV at the top filename is render then a search box to fetch required words and display them.then sort function to sort the table
-  in asc or desc order.Then the csv table is render with the headers which are  dynamically generated.
+4. In _viewCSV, the filename is rendered at the top, followed by a search box to fetch required words and display them.
+Then, a sort function is applied to sort the table in ascending or descending order.
+Finally, the csv table is rendered with dynamically generated headers.